Who should start the process to get tested?

-You should discuss testing with a provider if you are mild to severe upper respiratory symptoms like cough, shortness of breath, or fever.
+You should discuss testing with a provider if you are experiencing mild to severe upper respiratory symptoms like cough, shortness of breath, or fever.
 You might also choose to get tested if you are experiencing symptoms or have been around someone with a known exposure to COVID-19.
 HealthCare workers and First Responders are also encouraged to consider being tested.

 Is testing helpful?

 For general population health: An increase in testing availability is important for public health officials and epidemiologists to have better information to track the general health of the local population.
-As they inform government officials of how to mitigate spread, having more population health testing results data will help make accurate decisions on closing or re-opening various social activities.
+As they inform government officials of how to mitigate spread, having more population health testing data will help make accurate decisions on closing or re-opening various social activities.

 For learning about the disease: The collective results from testing a higher percentage of the population allows epidemiologists to track the disease and learn more about its nature and how it is spread.

 Do the tests we have right now work?